If you need to get help with your FOIA issue, please reach out and one of our attorneys will review your case.

 1. The proposed executive session is noted on the agenda as provided in Section 311 of this title;

 2. The executive session is authorized by a majority vote of a quorum of the members present and the vote is a recorded vote; and

-3. Except for matters considered in executive sessions of the State Banking Board and the Oklahoma Savings and Loan Board, and which are required by state or federal law to be confidential, any vote or action on any item of business considered in an executive session shall be taken in public meeting with the vote of each member publicly cast and recorded.
+3. Except for matters considered in executive sessions of the State Banking Board and the Oklahoma Tax Commission, and which are required by state or federal law to be confidential, any vote or action on any item of business considered in an executive session shall be taken in public meeting with the vote of each member publicly cast and recorded.

 F. A willful violation of the provisions of this section shall: